-

 Organisational requirements

-(ii) it shall be a clear distinction between the different roles of the employees and divisions within the bank so that the SFSA is able to in an efficient manner supervise the bank;
+(ii) there is a clear distinction between the different roles of the employees and divisions within the bank so that the SFSA is able to efficiently supervise the bank;

-(iii) there shall be internal control mechanisms in place which shall relate to IT systems and processes;
+(iii) there are be internal control mechanisms in place which shall relate to IT systems and processes;

-(iv) employees must have competence to perform their tasks;
+(iv) employees have competence to perform their respective tasks;

-(v) information must be stored for at least five years; and
+(v) information is stored for at least five years; and

-The activities of a bank shall be conducted in such a manner that the banks´ ability to perform its obligations is not jeopardised, and banks shall identify, measure, control, internally report and verify the risks associated with the activities.
-A bank shall further:
+The activities of a bank shall be conducted in such a manner that the banks´ ability to perform its obligations is not jeopardised and banks shall be able to identify, measure, control, internally report on and verify the risks associated with its activities.
+Additionally, a bank shall:

 (i) have recovery plans/group recovery plans and a risk strategy in place;